Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

 | Double-Checked Locking Singleton   | Yes              | Yes                    | No                    | Moderate                    |
 | Bill Pugh Singleton                | Yes              | Yes                    | No                    | Best Practice               |
 | Enum Singleton                     | Yes              | Yes                    | Yes                   | Recommended                 |

 ---

-## **When to Use ?**
-- When an object holds configuration settings for the application.
-- When only one connection pool should be active throughout the system.
-- Ensures that all parts of the application use the same logging instance.
-- When a cache should be available throughout the application.

----

-## **When Not to Use ?**
-- Singleton is limited to the JVM instance, so it won't work across multiple servers such as distributed systems.
-- If the singleton object holds state, it can lead to **thread contention** in cases like High concurrency applications.
-- Singleton classes are difficult to test because their state is shared across tests, leading to unpredictable behavior.

----

-## **Why Use ?**
-- As Only one instance is created, reducing memory overhead so memory efficiency
-- Ensures a consistent state throughout the application since all code accesses the same instance.
-- Provides a way to access a shared resource or service from anywhere in the code.

----